Nat34/Projects/php.md

 ```

-###### Regular Assignment vs. Assigning by reference
+4. Explain the basic difference between a regular assignment, and assigning by reference.

-Within a regular assignment, the left operand gets set the value of the assignment of the expression on the right, whereas assignment by reference points the left and right operand to the same place.
+	* Answer: Within a regular assignment, the left operand gets set the value of the assignment of the expression on the right, whereas assignment by reference points the left and right operand to the same place.

-PHP Syntax:`$a = $b`
+`$x = $y`
-* $a is pointing to $b
+* $x is pointing to $y

-PHP Syntax:`$a =& $b`
+`$x =& $y`
-* $a is not pointing to $b or vice versa.
+* $x is not pointing to $y or vice versa.
-* $a and $b are pointing the same place
+* $x and $y are pointing the same place

-Explain how to pass a variable by reference to a function.
+	* Explain how to pass a variable by reference to a function.

 To pass a variable by reference to a function